 On state and private lands, riparian buffers are broken down into three Riparian Management Zones (RMZs) - the Core Zone, Inner Zone, and Outer Zone.
 The Core Zone excludes all timber harvest and extends 30-50 feet from the ordinary high water mark, depending on the type of stream.
 The Inner Zone allows some harvest, if harvest allows for adequate shade and meets the desired future condition.
 Harvest in the Outer Zone requires leaving 20 conifer trees at least 12" dbh per acre (WAC 222-30-040).
-Changing state laws to eliminate harvest from the RMZ, especially the Core and Inner Zones, will be most beneficial to riparian ecosystems.
+Decreasing destructive harvesting within the RMZ, especially the Inner Zone, will benefit aquatic and riparian systems.